xma711/notebook/math/taylor_series/README.md

 and then we calculate the value of f'() when the variable (whatever name it is assigned)  equals to x.

-The confusion here is that we have used 'x' for the variable name for a function for so many times, then i can not easily imagine x is actually a convenient way to name a variable, but not a MUST!!!
+The confusion here is that we have used 'x' for the variable name for a function for so many times, then i can not easily imagine x is actually a convenient way to name a variable, but not a MUST!
 F() can be f(y), f(z), f(b) and f() is still f(). it represents a transformation from an input to an output.
 Similarly, f'() doesn't mean df/dx if f is not represented in terms of x.
 F'() is just f'(), which is a function that represents a transformation from an input to an output.
-And of course f'(x) doesn't mean df/dx!!! it means we sub variable = x into the function f'().
+And of course f'(x) doesn't mean df/dx.
+It means we sub variable = x into the function f'().
 This is probably the most important point here: f'() is its logic representation itself. it doesn't have to do with variable name 'x'.

 In fact, k is the change from x, and k is the delta x. so,
 f(x + deltaX) = f(x) + f'(x) deltaX + 1/2 f''(x) deltaX^2.
-This is exactly the formula in the lecture notes of the media module!!!
+This is exactly the formula in the lecture notes of the media module.
 This should be the most easy-to-understand way of deriving this formula.

-If i cannot get over the variable 'x', another way to derive it is from the follows (not recommended; better follow the above explanation):
+Another way to derive the formula is from the follows (not recommended; better follow the above explanation):

 we know that f() is a function. so x+k is just the input to the variable.